appreciated/vortex-crud/README.md

         description-field: "description"
       }
       roles: ["manager", "admin"]
-      child: ${application.forms.project} #This is not feaure of TurboCrud but rather a HOCON feature called "substitution" }
+      child: ${application.forms.project} #This is not feaure of turbo-crud but rather a HOCON feature called "substitution" }
     # ...
   }